Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A4_Forming/Products.md

 # Forming

-On this page you can see the vizualizations we made of our final building.
+On this page you can see the vizualizations of our final building.

 ![title](../img/FINAL_Renders_2.png)